HTTP relay service for forwarding encrypted AuthTokens during Pubky authentication flows.

 How It Works

-- App generates a client secret and subscribes to a relay channel (long-poll GET)
+- App generates a client secret and starts long-polling the relay inbox channel

 - App shows QR code containing